damey2011/wresume/README.md

 The create defaults command creates the public schema and then creates a default admin user.
 With credentials `admin | 48sfNdfd4NnU?49$*(9`

+Generate a Database dump/backup by running `python manage.py dump_db` on the server and go then to download it from admin at `/mumu`, that's the admin home

 ## Author

 👤 **Damilola Nifemi Adeyemi**